hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 He came up to me and said: "Git is great and all that, but what's gonna be the **next** big thing?"
 So I told him I was quite sure distributed version control systems like Git and Mercurial would be around for a while longer.
-But this wasn't a good answer, really.
+But this wasn't the right answer, really.
 Because **I didn't know** what was gonna be the next big thing.
 So it was a great question, actually.

-And he was right in asking this question, of course.
+And he was right in asking the question, of course.
 Because if you look at the chart and you look beyond what you've already seen (the year 2005), then it becomes painfully obvious...
 That in version control land, nothing seems to have happened after 2006.
 This is one of those things that, once you see it, you can't **unsee** it.